 Next, Bella started growling at people

 I phoned my dog trainer that I had done all my classes with when she first started growling at people, I was in tears I felt awful.
-She told me about using a yellow ribbon on her lead as it meant that she needed space.but I found people didnt know what this meant, so dogs still came bounding over and upsetting her.
-So I deceided to develop and test my own range of yellow products and created a range of high quality leads and padded harnessess.
+She told me about using a yellow ribbon on her lead as it meant that she needed space, but I found people didn't know what this meant, so dogs still came bounding over and upsetting her.
+So I decided to develop and test my own range of yellow products and created a range of high quality leads and padded harnesses.
 I wanted a product that would suit Bella's needs and help other dog owners the understand her.